adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/adinsight-api/keywordandconfidence-data-object.md

 manager: "ehansen"
 ---
 # KeywordAndConfidence Data Object
 Defines an object that contains a suggested keyword and a confidence score.
-The confidence score indicates the probability that the keyword would match a user?s search query.
+The confidence score indicates the probability that the keyword would match a user's search query.

 ## Syntax